Elle'ments: Singles

 After their formation, there was a period of indecision about what song would be released as No Angels' debut single.
 Cheyenne Records executives believed that the first single should be "Go Ahead and Take It", which had previously been promoted during the Popstars re-call sessions on Mallorca, while the group was adamant that their debut song should be "Daylight in Your Eyes".
 The executives at Cheyenne relented, and the song was chosen as their first single out of a total of ten songs that had been pre-selected to lead the parent album.
 Released on 5 February 2001, the song went gold within twenty-four hours in Germany and sold more than 500,000 copies within its first week of release.
-"Daylight in Your Eyes" peaked at number one on the German, Austrian and Swiss Singles and Airplay Charts.
+"Daylight in Your Eyes" peaked at number one on the German, Austrian and Swiss Singles and Airplay Charts, while also reaching the top of the Estonian Singles Chart.
 It became the second fastest-selling single ever in Germany up to then as well as one of the biggest-selling German singles of the 2000s.

 "Rivers of Joy" was released as the album's second single on 30 April 2001.
 The gospel-tinged dance-pop track became the group's second top ten single in Germany and Switzerland but was significantly less successful than "Daylight in Your Eyes" and ended its chart run as Elle'ments's lowest-selling single.
 "There Must Be an Angel", a cover version of the 1985 song by British musical duo Eurythmics, was released as the third single from Elle'ments which was reissued on 1 October 2001.
 An instant smash, it debuted at number one on the German Singles Chart and also went gold in Germany and Switzerland.
 "There Must Be an Angel" also reached the top in Austria and peaked at number two in Switzerland.
 The mid-tempo ballad "When the Angels Sing" was released as album's fourth and final single on a double A-side along with a duet with Scottish singer Donovan on a re-recording of his 1968 song "Atlantis", the theme song for Walt Disney's animated feature Atlantis: The Lost Empire (2001).
 Released on 19 November 2001, the single peaked at number five on the Austrian and German Singles Chart.